FREQUENTLY ASKED QUESTIONS

 Contact me to learn more about my fees, payment schedule options, and sliding scale fee options.
 I offer a discount to military families as well as to those who pay the total fee by 36 weeks.

 Who will attend my birth?

 I will attend your birth as the primary midwife, and have another experienced midwife attend the birth with me as a “second midwife” or birth assistant.
 Some people decide to hire a doula to attend their births as well.
 You are in charge of your birthing space and who is welcome in it.
-I encourage every family to think through who they want at their birth as some family members can add unwanted stress due to their own fears about birth.
-Additionally, children may be present but I require a plan for childcare for families with other children so that the birthing parent and partner can be focused on the birth and not have to worry about tending to other children during that time.
+I encourage every family to think through who they want at their birth as some family members can add unwanted stress due to their own fears and anxiety about birth.
+Additionally, children may be present but I require a childcare plan for families with other children so that the birthing parent and partner can be focused on the birth and not have to worry about tending to other children during that time.